-For nearly two decades, Gracie Award-Winning media personality, producer and basketball coach, MalaniKai, has dedicated her life to training and mentoring youth and daring to speak her mind on the radio.
+For nearly two decades, Gracie Award-Winning media personality, producer and basketball coach MalaniKai has dedicated her life to training and mentoring youth and daring to speak her mind on the radio.

 The Troy, NY native has served in numerous staff positions at AM and FM radio stations from New York to Atlanta.
 MalaniKai also spent 13 years behind the scenes at Turner Broadcasting.
+She's known for her unique approach to interviewing newsmakers, politicians, athletes, CEOs, artist and more.

 Over the years the PK (preacher’s kid) has remained grounded in faith and stays motivated by a work ethic instilled by her parents, who founded one of only a handful of international African-American owned boarding/prep schools in America, Redemption Christian Academy.
+MalaniKai is currently head coach of RCA's national, elite boy's prep team.

 The Gracie Awards recognize exemplary programming created by women, for women and about women in all facets of media and entertainment.